-Venice is one of the most famous cities in Italy, if not the world – a magical maze of streets and buildings built on water with canals threading through it.
+Venice holidays are arguably the most popular city break option in Italy, if not the world – a magical maze of streets and buildings built on water with canals threading through it.
 The city is completely free of traffic – instead the roads are all pedestrianised and people get around on public water buses (vaporettos), private water taxis or, if you’re in the mood for a tourist experience, in a gondola.
 The island is small enough that you can skip the canal transport all together if you wish, and simply explore on foot.
 A long weekend is plenty of time to explore the best of Venice, so let’s get started on your 3-day itinerary!

 With its rambling network of narrow streets, canals and bridges, Venice can be confusing to find your way around when you first arrive.
 A good way to find your bearings and get a good introduction to the city is to go on the Venice Free Walking Tour, which meets at the Campo Santi Apostoli at 11am and is led by a knowledgeable tour guide who shares all kinds of interesting facts about the city and its landmarks.
 The tour is 3 hours long, so set aside plenty of time for it and wear comfortable shoes!